 In the ordinary course of our business, we from time to time become involved in pending and threatened legal actions and proceedings, most of which involve claims of medical malpractice related to medical services that are provided by our affiliated hospitalists.
-We may also become subject to other lawsuits which could involve significant claims and/or significant defense costs, but we are not currently a party to any lawsuit or proceeding which, in the opinion of management, is expected to individually or in the aggregate have a material adverse effect on us or our business.
+Many of the Company's payer and provider contracts are complex in nature and may be subject to differing interpretations regarding amounts due for the provision of medical services, which may not come to light until a substantial period of time has passed following contract implementation.
+We may also become subject to other lawsuits which could involve significant claims and/or significant defense costs, but as of the date of this Quarterly Report on Form 10-Q we are not a party to any lawsuit or proceeding, which in the opinion of management is expected to individually or in the aggregate have a material adverse effect on us or our business.
 Nonetheless, the resolution of any claim or litigation is subject to inherent uncertainty and could have a material adverse effect on the Company's financial condition, cash flows or results of operations.
-See Note 8 to the accompanying condensed consolidated financial statements for additional comments.
+Nonetheless, the resolution of any claim or litigation is subject to inherent uncertainty and could have a material adverse effect on the Company's financial condition, cash flows or results of operations.
+See Note 8 "Commitments and Contingencies - Legal Actions and Proceedings" to the accompanying condensed consolidated financial statements for additional comments.